Hello everyone!

 Now its your turn.

-Try implementing the Fibonacci sequence in Cylium and explore how far you can go with just variables, conditions, and goto.
+Try implementing the Fibonacci sequence in Cylium and explore how far you can go!

 Article by the language author - Ztry8 (AslanD)